Liillo/Applicant-Tracking-System/README.md

 ## Description
 A web-based Applicant Tracking System that allows organizations to post job vacancies, receive applications, and manage applicants through a centralized recruitment platform.
+This specific ATS was designed with HRMPEB in mind.

 ## Features
 - Job posting management